MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 <!---  >[!NOTE]
 >
 > - Auto Release is an opt-in feature.
-For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).
+For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md). --->
-> - Auto Release does not support or automatically release the room for live events, town halls, or non-Microsoft meetings such as Zoom or Webex. --->

 ### Teams panels customers